 Another disadvantage of the head collar is the reaction that many people have to it.
 Many people think that a head collar is a muzzle, and react to the French bulldog as if it may bite.
 While this is not necessarily a defect of the head collar, many people do find it troublesome.

-In conclusion, training with a head collar is much like training with a training collar or any other equipment.
+In conclusion, training with a head or Halti collar is much like training with a training collar or any other equipment.
 While the head collar can be an important and useful tool, it is important to use it appropriately, follow all package instructions, and to combine its use with solid training methods.
 The eventual goal of French bulldog training with a head collar should be to have the dog behave as well with a regular collar as it does with the specialized head collar.